Powerful Cyclone Mocha floods homes, cuts communications in western Myanmar, at least 700 injured | Science-Environment

 “After 4 p.m. yesterday, the storm weakened a bit, but the water did not fall back.
 Most of them sat on the roof and at the high places of their houses the whole night.
 The wind blew all night,” the rescue group leader said.

-Water was still about 1.5 meters (5 feet) high in flooded areas Monday morning, but rescues were being made as the wind calmed and the sun rose in the sky.
+Water was still about 1.5 meters (5 feet) high in flooded areas later Monday, but rescues were being made as the wind calmed and the sun rose in the sky.
 He asked civil society organizations and authorities to send aid and help evacuate residents.

-At least three deaths had been reported earlier in Myanmar, and several injuries were reported in neighboring Bangladesh, which was spared the predicted direct hit.
+Six deaths were reported by Myanmar media and rescue groups.
+Several injuries were reported in neighbouring Bangladesh, which was spared the predicted direct hit.

 Mocha made landfall near Sittwe township with winds blowing up to 209 kilometers (130 miles) per hour, Myanmar's Meteorological Department said.
-By Monday morning, it was downgraded from its severe status and was steadily weakening over land, according to the India Meteorological Department.
+By midday Monday, it had weakened to a tropical depression, according to the India Meteorological Department.

+The State Administration Council issued disaster declarations for 17 townships in Rakhine state.

-High winds crumpled cell phone towers during the day, cutting off communications.
-In videos collected by local media before communications were lost, deep water raced through streets and wind blew off roofs.
+High winds crumpled cell phone towers, but in videos collected by local media before communications were lost, deep water raced through streets and wind blew off roofs.

-Myanmar's military information office said the storm had damaged houses, electrical transformers, cell phone towers, boats and lampposts in Sittwe, Kyaukpyu, and Gwa townships.
+Myanmar's military information office said the storm had damaged houses and electrical transformers in Sittwe, Kyaukpyu, and Gwa townships.
 It said roofs were torn off buildings on the Coco Islands, about 425 kilometers (264 miles) southwest of the country's largest city, Yangon.

 Volunteers previously said shelters in Sittwe did not have enough food after more people arrived there seeking help.